casperjs/casperjs/README.md

 - capturing screenshots of a page (or an area)
 - making assertions on remote DOM
 - logging events
-- download base64 encoded resources, even binary ones
+- downloading base64 encoded resources, even binary ones
-- catch errors and react accordingly
+- catching errors and react accordingly
+- writing functional test suite, exporting results as JUnit XML (xUnit)

 Feel free to browse our [sample examples repository](https://github.com/n1k0/casperjs/tree/master/samples).
 Don't hesitate to pull request for any cool example of yours as well!